Tratamento de Exceções

 Nota

 This function is async-signal-safe.
-It can be called without the GIL and from a C signal handler.
+It can be called without an attached thread state and from a C signal handler.

 Adicionado na versão 3.10.